 Convex

 Convex is not a database, strictly speaking, but is rather a full end-to-end framework for building database-backed applications in a convenient, all-in-one package.
 All of your application and infra code and configuration is essentially bundled together in one place, which provides nice opportunities for easily co-designing and optimizing these components together.
-They take a quite opinioniated view on things, but have clearly put careful thought into how we might re-design modern application and data stacks without the baggage of (50 year old) SQL.
+They take a quite opinioniated view on things, but have put careful thought into how we might re-design modern application and data stacks without the baggage of (50 year old) SQL.

 Their notion of transactions is called mutations which are TypeScript functions that insert, update, or remove data from the database, and they execute transactionally.
 One of these looks something like the following: